RMIT-SEPT/majorproject-7-tues-14-30-4/README.md

     - locally
     * `npm start` will begin the frontend hitting 'http://localhost:3000' locally on your machine.
     - cloud
-    * The front-end is accessible from: http://septelb-507656932.us-east-1.elb.amazonaws.com
+    * The front-end is accessible from: http://18.215.117.129:32773
+    * Note: Some data has been preloaded into the database on the cloud.
+Services include Dentist, Teeth Whitening, Cross-Fit Training and Strength Training.
+    * Current users (username, password) include: (ADMIN, password), (CUSTOMER, password), (JANE, password), (JILL, password), (TOM, password), (JOHN, password)
+    * JANE, JILL, TOM and JOHN are workers in the system